yegorsokolov/MT5/README.md

 produced by the Python model and place trades with a context aware trailing stop.  `RealtimeEA.mq5` extends this idea by automatically running `git pull` on initialisation so the latest model from GitHub is used.

+`generate_signals.py` now merges ML probabilities with a moving average crossover and RSI filter so trades are only taken when multiple conditions confirm the direction.
+Configuration values for these filters live in `config.yaml`.

 ## Performance Reports